A Holistic Approach to Reactive Mobile Manipulation: Introduction

 \section{Introduction}

-Tasking a robot to perform a task is a long-standing challenge in robotics and most systems employ some combination of planning and reactivity.
+\IEEEPARstart{P}{rogramming} a robot to perform a task is a long-standing challenge in robotics and most systems employ some combination of planning and reactivity.
 Planning takes a current and desired world state and outputs a robot trajectory to effect that change.
 Solutions are optimal with respect to some measure but the plan is executed open-loop and its success is therefore critically reliant on the provided initial world state and the accuracy of the robot in following the plan.
-Planning systems today are extremely capable and can handle problems with many degrees of freedom and complex constraints, but the planning time can be a significant fraction of a second or more.
+Planning systems today are extremely capable and can handle problems with many degrees of freedom and constraints, but the planning time can be a significant fraction of a second or more.

-In contrast, reactive systems ``close the loop'' on sensory information to create a behaviour.
+In contrast, reactive systems ``close the loop'' on sensory information.
 Such systems are highly responsive and robust to changes in their environment but typically do not handle complex constraints and the resulting behaviours are typically simplistic and not suitable for most real-world tasks.

 The planning-reactivity dichotomy was identified long ago \cite{nasrem} and most robot systems today combine planning and reactive subsystems.
-For example, the global and local planner architecture is commonly used, and the local "planner" provides the system's reactivity to the real world.
+For example, the global and local planner architecture is commonly used, and the ``local planner" provides the system's reactivity to the real world.

 In this letter, we extend our earlier work on reactive control for robot manipulator arms \cite{neo} to a mobile manipulator that includes a non-holonomic base.
 This provides the ability to command end-effector velocity in an infinitely large workspace with motion optimally partitioned between arm and base in a way that maximises arm dexterity and allows graceful and fluid motion of the whole mobile manipulator.
 We achieve holistic motion by considering all degrees-of-freedom simultaneously within a quadratic program.